Invisalign Attachments: A Guide to the Small Bumps on Your Teeth

 How Are Attachments Placed?

-Placing attachments is a simple, quick, and completely painless procedure.
+The placement of attachments is a simple, quick, and completely painless procedure performed by your orthodontist.

-1. The provider prepares the tooth's surface to ensure a strong bond.
+- The tooth surface is cleaned and prepared to ensure a strong bond.

-5. Once the template is removed, the attachments are securely bonded to your teeth.
+- The template is removed, leaving the small, solid attachments perfectly bonded to your teeth.

 Frequently Asked Questions About Attachments